Symmetry Invest A/S Annual Letter 2021

 We are comfortable that the two founders Jesper and Jens-Ole with their great team can create a growth story with great shareholder returns.

-Investment case: Texas Pacific Land Corp (TPL)
+Investment case: Texas Pacific Land Corp (NYSE:TPL)

 Only a few people know TPL.
 But actually, it has been one of the best performing stocks over the last 10 years with a +40% shareholder CAGR.